liulab-dfci/CHIPS/README.md

-# Chips- ChIP-seq analysis pipeline in snakemake
+# CHIPS (CHromatin enrIchment ProceSsor), an analysis pipeline in snakemake to streamline the processing of ChIP-seq, ATAC-seq, and DNase-seq data

-# Introduction to Chips
-- relation to ChiLin
-- relation to viper

 # Table of Contents

-# Installing Chips
+# Installing CHIPS
-You will only need to install Chips once, either for your own use, or if you are a system administrator, for the entire system (see **Appendix C**).
+You will only need to install CHIPS once, either for your own use, or if you are a system administrator, for the entire system (see **Appendix C**).
 In other words, you will only need to perform the steps described in this section only once.
-NOTE: this section ends with **Using Chips** (below)
+NOTE: this section ends with **Using CHIPS** (below)

 ### Required software
 We assume that the following tools are already installed on your system and that you have some basic familiarity in using them:
 `git`
 `wget`
 ### Installing Miniconda
-Chips uses the [Conda](https://conda.io/docs/intro.html) packaging system to manage and install all of its required software packages.
+CHIPS uses the [Conda](https://conda.io/docs/intro.html) packaging system to manage and install all of its required software packages.
 To install miniconda:

 1. download the Miniconda installer: